 In India and Pakistan, tea is enjoyed with spices (such as cinnamon, cardamom, cloves, ginger, pepper and some others) and milk, a beverage known as chai.
 I know two great chai recipes- check then out on Let The Journey Begin and the other one is on A Cup Of Jo.

 In Russia, sweet preserves (such as sour cherry preserve) are added to the tea instead of honey or sugar.
-If you want to know what kind of preserve I mean, check on my blog, The European Mama– just skip the white chocolate.

 In Poland we drink weak tea with a slice of lemon and sugar.
 The tea will become lighter in colour and a little bit sour.
 If sick, try adding raspberry syrup and/or dried raspberries into your tea!